wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.3.8 =
+* Fixed SEO issues for some themes in frontend
+* Fixed the audit to load faster

 = 3.3.7 =
 * Fixed the keywords SEO settings for the first page optimization
 * Fixed the image resize on drag-drop from inspiration box